BradleyCodeU/bradleycodeu.github.io/_gd/swift/flashlightApp.md

 In the dialog that appears, type a Product Name such as "Flashlight App" and then you ```MUST``` make sure that the User Interface is set to "Storyboard" (not "SwiftUI").
 For the organization identifier, use com.example

+## The First Flashlight App

+When the iPhone was first released there was no flash and no way to easily use it as a flashlight.
+One of the most popular apps when the App Store launched in 2008 was Flashlight, an app that simply set the screen background to white.

 ## Add A Button

 Drag a button into the Scene from the Object Library.